guidobouman/thesis/Documents/Questions & Goals.markdown

 * What is the internet?
 * How does a human brain operate?
 * How does a human brain store information?
+* What are excisting storage technologies for databases?
 * What are the requirements to communicate with the human brain?